How can forensic document examiners help attorneys?

-A forensic document examiner can assist attorneys by resolving a variety of disputed signature, handwriting and other document problems.
-Additionally, a document examiner may provide oral or written reports, offer litigation support as a consulting expert or testify as a trial expert witness.
+Additionally, a document examiner may provide written reports, offer litigation support as a consulting expert or testify as a trial expert witness.
 An experienced document examiner can clarify complex and confusing issues for attorney, judge or jury.

 What is Certification?

-Certification is a voluntary process of peer review by which a practitioner is recognized as having attained the professional qualifications necessary to practice.
+Certification is a process of peer review by which a practitioner is recognized as having attained the professional qualifications necessary to practice.

 Is graphology the same as forensic handwriting examination?

 While both disciplines involve the analysis of handwriting the principles and methods are quite different.
-Graphology attempts to predict personality profiles while forensics involves scientific method to compare questioned and known writing characteristics to identify or eliminate an author.
+Graphology attempts to create a personality profile while forensics involves scientific method to compare questioned and known writing characteristics to identify or eliminate an author.
+Unfortunately, there are some graphologists who also claim to be forensic document examiners.

 Access Forensic Group, LLC - Copyright 2010